DO IT TOGETHER (D.I.T.) | LOWE'S + SCAD

 ROLE | Design Researcher & Graphic Designer.

-to focus on specific needs for the project.
-I was part of the On-Site team, our mission
+of 10 to focus on specific needs for the project.
+I was part of the On-Site team,

 We conducted secondary research in order to fully understand our subject of study.
 Then we dive into primary research conducting observations, immersion, interviews, online surveys, cultural probes and prototyping with end users.
 After we gathered all our data we started our affinitazitaion process, this helped us identify patterns and relationships between the data points which led us to core insights and user needs.

 Though the two teams developed different sets of insights we saw some consistent ideas.
 There were also certain themes which had more value than others.
 The core insights resulted from a combination of the two sets of insights and those insights which had stronger emotional ties to the users.

 The core insights helped act as the design criteria for concept development.
 Each team sketched 300 concepts totaling 600 unique concepts.
 These concepts were then clustered based on criteria and their similarities.

 Images from the midterm presentation to Lowe's at SCAD.